divineprog/MoSyncGuide/README.md

 MoSyncGuide
 ===========

-The Definitive Guide to Mobile App Development With MoSync
+An easy to use Guide to Mobile App Development With MoSync.

+Work-in-progress ;)